laurafwhite/sudoku_solver/README.md

 # sudoku_solver
-A python based sudoku solver
+A python based sudoku solver which takes a given matrix of n*n size and uses backtracking to return the solved matrix